Effects of the sheared flow velocity profile on impedance eduction in a 2D duct: Application to Experimental Data

 An array of sixteen equally spaced flush-mounted B\&K DeltaTron 4944 1/4" pressure field microphones is installed on the wall opposite the liner section for impedance eduction.
 The spacing between consecutive microphones is \SI{20}{\milli\meter}.
 In this work, half of the microphones are skipped, resulting in an effective separation of \SI{40}{\milli\meter} to reduce uncertainties in the lower attenuation range of the liner~\citep{bonomo2020Parametric}.
 Signals are recorded using a National Instruments PXIe-4499 data acquisition (DAQ) module at a sampling rate of \SI{25.6}{\kilo\hertz}.
 Measurements are conducted using a harmonic excitation signal, which also serves as a reference for cross-spectrum estimation using Welch's method, with \num{30} averages of \num{25600} samples and \SI{75}{\percent} overlap.
 All hardware control, signal processing, and data post-processing are performed using in-house Python3 code.

 Two liner samples are employed in this study, referred to as samples A and B. Both samples are typical single-degree-of-freedom liner constructions, each with a length of \SI{420}{\milli\meter}.
 A summary of the relevant parameters for both samples is presented in Table~\ref{tab:liners}.
+For both samples, no significant non-linear effects due to the SPL are expected.

 Tests were conducted under three different flow conditions: in the absence of flow ($M=0$); and with bulk Mach numbers (area-averaged) of $M = 0.2$ and $M = 0.3$.
 A stepped pure-tone excitation was employed in a frequency range from \SI{500}{\hertz} to \SI{3000}{\hertz}, with increments of \SI{100}{\hertz}.
 The sound pressure level was set to \SI{130}{\decibel} for the plane wave amplitude propagating towards the liner, with the acoustic source positioned either upstream or downstream (one at a time) of the liner.